The Joy of Sect: Themes

-In Pinsky's The Gospel According to the Simpsons, one of the show's writers recounted to the author that the producers of The Simpsons had vetoed a planned episode on Scientology in fear of the Church's "reputation for suing and harassing opponents".
-Pinsky found it ironic that Matt Groening spoofed Scientology in spite of the fact that the voice of Bart Simpson, Nancy Cartwright, is a Scientologist, having joined in 1991.
+In Mark I. Pinsky's The Gospel According to the Simpsons, one of the show's writers recounted that the producers of The Simpsons had vetoed a planned episode on Scientology in fear of the Church's "reputation for suing and harassing opponents".
 Pinsky notes that Groening later "took a shot at Scientology" in Futurama with the fictional religion "Church of Robotology".
 Groening said he received a call from the Church of Scientology concerned about the use of a similar name.

 Cultural references

-When Marge attempts to leave the compound, she is chased by the Rover guard "balloon" from the 1967 television program The Prisoner.
-Neal Hefti and Nelson Riddle's theme music to the 1960s Batman series is used in the episode to indoctrinate Homer.
-When Mr. Burns introduces his new religion, most of the sequence is a parody of the promotional video of Michael Jackson's 1995 album HIStory: Past, Present and Future, Book I.
+Neal Hefti's Batman theme song is used to indoctrinate Homer.
+When Mr. Burns introduces his new religion, most of the sequence is a parody of the promotional video of Michael Jackson's 1995 album HIStory: Past, Present and Future, Book I. When Marge attempts to leave the compound, she is chased by the Rover guard "balloon" from The Prisoner (1967).

-Willie scratching his nails along the church window to get Marge and Reverend Lovejoy's attention is a reference to the 1975 film Jaws, in which the character Quint performs a similar action.
-The Springfield Airport contains the "Just Crichton and King Bookstore", referencing Michael Crichton and Stephen King, authors famous for their airport novels, carrying only their works.
+Willie scratching his nails along the church window to get Marge and Lovejoy's attention is a reference to Jaws (1975), where Quint performs a similar action at the town meeting.
+The Springfield Airport contains the "Just Crichton and King Bookstore", referencing Michael Crichton and Stephen King.

 Reception

 In its original broadcast, "The Joy of Sect" finished 27th in ratings for the week of February 2–8, 1998, with a Nielsen rating of 9.6, equivalent to approximately 9.4 million viewing households.
-It was the fourth highest-rated show on the Fox network that week, following The X-Files, King of the Hill, and Ally McBeal.
+It was the fourth highest-rated show on the Fox network that week, following The X-Files, King of the Hill and Ally McBeal.